openhwgroup/cvw/README.md

 current version of the toolchain has been tested on Ubuntu and Red Hat/Rocky 8 Linux.
 Ubuntu works more smoothly and is recommended unless you have a compelling need for RedHat.

 Ubuntu users can install the tools by running

 	$ sudo $WALLY/bin/wally-tool-chain-install.sh

+See wally-tool-chain-install.sh for a detailed description of each component, or to issue the commands one at a time to install on the command line.

 ### Download Synthesis Libraries